legislation/data-documentation/api.md

 Most requests to the API should return `200 OK`.
 Some other common response codes the API returns are:

  * `300 Multiple Choices`: The API will return this code if you make a request to a URI that identifies more than one item or section of legislation (e.g. http://www.legislation.gov.uk/id/ukpga/1955/18 identifies both the Army Act 1955 and the Aliens' Employment Act 1955).
 The response will contain an HTML list with links to the different options.
+ * `400 Bad Request`: The API will return this code if you make a request for an item of legislation and specify a year or number that is out of the acceptable range for that type of legislation.
+The API may also return this code if the request is malformed.
  * `403 Forbidden`: The API will return this code if you exceed the rate limit (see the section on our [Fair Use Policy](#fair-use) above).
 Your application should slow down or stop making requests until it is under the rate limit again.
 The API also returns `403 Forbidden` if we have blocked requests from your IP address.
 If you continue to receive `403 Forbidden` responses to your requests, please [contact us]().
- * `400 Bad Request`: The API will return this code if you make a request for an item of legislation and specify a year or number that is out of the acceptable range for that type of legislation.
-The API may also return this code if the request is malformed.
  * `500 Internal Server Error`: The API may return this code if there is a temporary error within the service, or if it cannot process the requested document due to an error in the data.
 If you get this response more than once for a request to a specific resource, please [contact us]() with details of the resource.
  * `503 Service Unavailable` or `504 Gateway Timeout`: The API returns these codes if the legislation.gov.uk service is over capacity or is experiencing a temporary interruption of service.
 We recommend you wait at least 5 minutes before trying your request again.
 If you continue to receive this response for a request to a specific resource, please [contact us]() with details of the resource.

 ## An introduction to XML <a id="xml-intro"></a>

 The underlying format of most structured data on legislation.gov.uk is [XML](https://www.w3.org/XML/).
-We use XML because it is a good format for electronic publishing:

- * XML allows a text document to contain arbitrary semantic markup and metadata.
+We use XML because it is a good format for electronic publishing.
+XML allows a text document to contain arbitrary semantic markup and metadata, and there are many applications that support XML workflows for editing, validation against schemas and transformation into other formats (such as HTML and PDF).
- * We can transform XML documents into HTML, PDF and other formats using [XSL](https://www.w3.org/Style/XSL/).

 ### Structure of an XML document